Thomas-Mildner/KP-DataBinding/AssignmentSpec.md

 The recommended way to do HTTP communication in Vue.js is to use [axios](https://github.com/axios/axios) (especially with TypeScript because axios provides typings).
 Of course you can use other libraries but axios is already installed so it's the fastest way to get started.

-When you have logged your first successfull responses you're good to go to display the retrieved data.
+When you have logged your first successful responses you're good to go to display the retrieved data.
 The given template already contains the required markup but some bindings and directives are missing.
 The _TODO_ entries should guide you through this relatively quickly.

-Now that you're able to display one joke (the default page size) it's time to adopt the dropdown by adding a click-handler.
+Now that you're able to display one joke (the default page size) it's time to adopt the drop down by adding a click-handler.
 The handler should pass the new page size to the component and trigger a reload of the items.

 _Hint: the doc page mentioned in the first part also explains how to register click handlers._